Dual Diagnosis Treatment Arlington, VA

 Ethos Foundation - 6.1 miles from Arlington, VA

-Ethos Foundation is a dual-diagnosis treatment center in Alexandria, VA that provides treatment for drug or alcohol use and mental health disorders that include PTSD as well as avoidant personality disorder.
+Ethos Foundation is a dual diagnosis treatment center in Alexandria, Virginia that provides treatment services for drug or alcohol use and mental health disorders that include generalized anxiety disorder as well as avoidant personality disorder.

 Address: 225 North Washington Street, Suite 3-A, Alexandria, VA 22314 in Alexandria City County